SerTheGreat/HangarGrid/README.md

 * **J** - aligns the part's up (pink guide) to the closest grid line
 * **N** - aligns the part's forward (violet guide) to the closest grid line
 * **M** - aligns the part's right (red guide) to the closest grid line

-If you are in the part's editing mode (rotation or offset) it is sufficient to just press the key.
-Otherwise you'll need to move a mouse pointer over desired part and then press.
+* **G** - select a part under mouse pointer as the grid's origin

-You may also select any part, attached or unattached, as the grids origin by pressing the **G** key while mouse is over the desired part.
-That would let you quickly align any part to any part.
+If you are in the part's editing mode (rotation or offset) it is sufficient to just press a key for alignment.
+Otherwise you'll need to move a mouse pointer over the desired part and then press.

 **Know issues**